Name Publisher

 Watts [m.
 Lynch in 1762], Elizabeth A voyage round the world.
 In His Majesty's ship the Dolphin, commanded by the honourable Commodore Byron.
 In which is Contained, A faithful account of the several places, people, plants, animals, &c. seen on the voyage: And, among other particulars, a minute and exact description of the streights of Magellan, and the gigantic poeple called Patagonians.
 Together with an accurate account of seven island lately discovered in the South Seas.
 By an officer on board the said ship.

 Watts [m.
-Lynch in 1762], Elizabeth Busiris, King of Egypt.
-A tragedy.
-As it is acted at the theatres in London and Dublin.
-By E. Young, L.L.B.
+Lynch in 1762], Elizabeth The citizen.
+A farce.
+As it is performed at the Theatre Royal in Covent Garden.
+By Arthur Murphy, Esq;

 Watts [m.
 Lynch in 1762], Elizabeth The Memoirs of a Protestant, Condemned to the Galleys of France, For His Religion.
 Written by Himself.
 Comprehending an Account of the various Distresses he Suffered in Slavery; and his Constancy in Supporting almost every Cruelty that bigotted Zeal could inflict or Human Nature sustain; also a Description of the Galleys, and the Service in which they are employed.
 The Whole interspersed with Anecdotes relative to the General History of the Times, for a Period of Thirteen Years; during which the Author continued in Slavery, 'till he was at last set free, at the Intercession of the Court of Great Britain.
 In Two Volumes.
 Translated from the Original, just published at the Hague, by James Willington.

 Watts [m.
-Lynch in 1762], Elizabeth The commissary.
-A comedy in three acts.
-As it is performed at the theatre in the Hay-Market.
-By Samuel Foote, Esq;
+Lynch in 1762], Elizabeth The mayor of Garret.
+A comedy.
+In two acts.
+As it is performed at the Theatre-Royal, in Drury-Lane.
+By Samuel Foote, Esq